 Why Offer the PSAT 8/9?

-The PSAT 8/9 is the first test in the SAT Suite of Assessments, designed to establish a college and career readiness baseline for 8th- and 9th-grade students.
-Results enable educators to evaluate each student’s core reading, writing, and math skills.
+The PSAT 8/9 is the foundation for the SAT Suite, establishing a readiness baseline and providing early insight into students’ core reading, writing, and math skills.

 Optimized Learning Time